niva83/campaign-planning-tool/README.md

 ```

-## Well deserved KUDOS goes to ...
+## Acknowledgement
-I would like to thank to awesome developers of following Python libraries that are an integrating part of the CPT:
+Well deserved kudos go to awesome developers of following Python libraries that are an integrating part of the CPT:

 * [whitebox](https://pypi.org/project/whitebox/)
 * [srtm.py](https://github.com/tkrajina/srtm.py)